berkeley-scf/tutorial-dask-future/python-dask.md

 ### Non-distributed arrays

 Let's first see operations on a single node, using a single 13 GB 2-d array.
 Note that Dask uses lazy evaluation, so creation of the array doesn't happen until an operation requiring output is done.

+Here we specify that the chunks (the sub-arrays) are 10000 by 10000.

 ```
 import dask